Ayane (Dead or Alive): Criticism regarding age and sexualization

 In early Dead or Alive titles, Ayane was one of three characters whose in-universe age was stated to be under 18, a detail that Tecmo omitted from Western releases of the games.
 However, this caused issues in countries such as Sweden, particularly with Dead or Alive: Dimensions due to allegations of the game portraying underage characters in "pornographic situations".
 Kakuchopureis staff in their earlier mention of her also acknowledged her underage status, expressing gratitude that she was made older in Dead or Alive 6, but said that the unease of "her previous incarnations with the skimpiest kunoichi outfits made for Japan strip clubs" lingered in their minds.

-Writing for Destructoid, James Stephanie Sterling addressed the matter in her own commentary, jokingly stating they felt like a "pedophile" when discussing the character and her "huge busters" with a Tecmo representative at E3 regarding Ninja Gaiden Sigma 2.
-She further criticized Tecmo for caving in to player demand regarding the character's face for the title, as she felt its "child-like" appearance only compounded the issue.
+Writing for Destructoid, James Stephanie Sterling addressed the matter in her own commentary, jokingly stating they felt like a "pedophile" when discussing Ayane and her "huge busters" with a Tecmo representative at E3 regarding Ninja Gaiden Sigma 2.
+She further criticized Tecmo for caving in to player demand regarding Ayane's face, as she felt its "child-like" appearance only compounded the issue.
 In an article for GameFront, Sterling further called Ayane's young age coupled with her sexualization an "obsession with youth", a perceived aspect in Japan she found particularly disturbing.
 She questioned if it was important know that "the girl with gigantic tits" was a teenager, though added that even if her age was increased Ayane would still "look like a creepy, big-breasted infant".
 Sterling also called out the sixaxis gimmick of moving her breasts with the controller, feeling the way it was advertised encouraged players to "Buy our game, and manipulate the jugs on this big-eyed lump of grade-A jailbait."

-The character's use in promotional material also drew criticism, with Hyper magazine staff questioning the appropriateness of her Playboy appearance and expressing concern that such promotions could give ammunition to those critical of video games.
+Ayane's use in promotional material also drew criticism, with Hyper magazine staff questioning the appropriateness of her Playboy appearance and expressing concern that such promotions could give ammunition to those critical of video games.
 Joe Newman of GamesRadar+ heavily criticized the Ninja Gaiden ad campaigns, feeling both were out of place with not only the tone of the game but also her character, particularly for her role as a ninja.
 He further emphasized it followed a trend of Tecmo using such material to promote their games, which he believed suggested the developers lacked confidence in their works.